Grad

 Dean’s Dissertation Completion Fellowship

-The Graduate College Dean's Fellowship typically awards five fellowships annually to doctoral students in the final year of degree work to support superior scholarship that enhances the reputation of their program, college, and the University of Cincinnati.
+The Graduate College Dean's Dissertation Completion Fellowship will award up to ten fellowships to doctoral students in their penultimate or final year of degree work to support superior scholarship that enhances the reputation of their program, college, and the University of Cincinnati.

 The recipients of this award are recommended by a faculty committee and sanctioned by the dean of the Graduate College.
 The awards are presented spring semester, and each award includes a $20,000 fellowship and a full one-year tuition scholarship.